Edited & Revised September 2024

 If you want to sell a coin online, you can list your coins on one of the following websites:

-• Stack’s Bowers – Stack’s Bowers has been a California-based auction house in business since 1933.
-The company conducts more than 20 live auctions annually, specializing in rare coins and currency.
+- Stack’s Bowers – Stack’s Bowers has been a California-based auction house in business since 1933.
+The company conducts over 20 live auctions annually, specializing in rare coins and currency.
 Stack’s Bowers also hosts its online coin auction site, where you can list your coins for sale.

 Coin Shows